Hepatitis B Immunity Status Test

 About Our Hepatitis B Immunity Status Test

-This blood titer test is used to confirm immunity against the hepatitis B virus (HBV) by detecting the presence of surface and core antibodies specific to HBV (Anti-HBs and Anti-HBc).
+This blood test is used to confirm immunity against the hepatitis B virus (HBV) by detecting the presence of surface antigens, surface antibodies, and core antibodies specific to HBV (Anti-HBs and Anti-HBc).

 Hepatitis B is a sexually transmitted disease (STD) caused by the double-shelled hepatitis B virus.
 It is preventable through vaccination.